Driftydirt/RubyMicroservicesProject/README.md

 session[:logged_in] is set to false by this method

+## Mailer Microservice

+The Mailer Microservice is run inside a docker container that is booted up by using [this](#creating-the-image) command.

+### Helper Methods

+There are a few Helper Methods that in the ApplicationController.rb file, which means the methods are available to any controller that inherits from ApplicationController (i.e most controllers).

+#### reminder_email

+reminder_email(emails, reminder) is a method that takes two inputs, emails and reminder, emails is a list of emails that the reminder needs to be sent to, and the reminder input is a reminder object (currently no model exists, need to implement when reminders are added to the database).

 ## Adding to the readme
 When editing use this as a guide: https://guides.github.com/features/mastering-markdown/